datasciencecampus/clapp/README.md

 ```

 If you select entries with fish and classify them into `aquatic animals` the app
- will push you into the next cluster and assigned `SKIPPED` but only on the
+ will push you into the next cluster and assign `SKIPPED` to all other entries
- first pass over the cluster.
+ that are not fish.
 However if a user wants to also classify the
  `meat` as well they can use the arrows to go back and select the meat entries
  and assign a new label.
 Only those entries will be overwritten.
 The already
  existing fish labels will not be overwritten.